 "All three of you.
 Kiss.
 My.
 Ass!!!"

-J.T., from Tocantins, is the only player to have a "perfect game" to his credit; he managed to reach the final tribal council with no votes cast against him and won the final vote unanimously.
+J.T., from Tocantins, is the first player to have a "perfect game" to his credit; he managed to reach the final tribal council with no votes cast against him and won the final vote unanimously.

 Though, in retrospect, his strategy was deeply flawed, at the time, Russell Hantz's first game of Survivor was a sight to behold.
 The top moment was how he managed to survive a very unfavorable merge by playing his immunity idol at just the right time.
 Finding immunity idols without hints is a bit more commonplace now, but it single-handedly turned the game upside down...
 Though, of course...